 If you’re enrolled in a professional makeup artistry class, you’re on the right track.
-Showing that you have credible training is essential if you want to be someone’s makeup artist!
-But what more can you do to earn more money as a makeup artist?
+Showing that you have professional training is essential if you want to be a makeup artist!
+But what can you do to earn even more money as a makeup artist?

 A huge part of your online makeup class is going to be theory-based.
 And yes—it’s meant to be!
-If you don’t understand the fundamentals of skin and color, you’ll be in over your head by unit B. There’s a reason you go over theory, and it’s quite simple: without knowing the foundations of makeup, your applications will not look professional.
+If you don’t understand the fundamentals of skin and color, you’ll be in over your head by unit B. There’s a reason you go over makeup theory before practice.
+Without knowing the foundations of makeup, your applications will not look professional.

-Although they’re optional, you receive a business training unit for a reason!
-Even if you’re going to work in a salon or for another makeup artist or for a cosmetic brand, having some knowledge about how businesses run will give you a leg up on the competition.
+Your makeup training courses may have optional business units.
+Even though they’re optional, we highly suggest you take advantage of them.
+Whether you plan to work in a salon, for another makeup artist, or for a cosmetic brand, having some knowledge about how businesses are run will give you a leg up on the competition.
 Plus, it puts you in a better position to receive promotions and a higher salary.

 Not to mention, it’s crucial to have business training if you’re looking to be your own boss.
 Yes, you can simply charge your clients and pay for your expenses.
 But how are you going to find new clients?
 How will you know if you’re making a profit?
-Building a business plan and marketing scheme is essential for every business—even for freelance makeup artists!
+A thorough business plan and marketing scheme is essential for every successful business—even for freelance makeup artists!

 4. Keep up with the trends

-Becoming successful in the makeup industry means you’ll need to stay on top of new and emerging trends.
-This is probably the easiest thing you can do for your career!
-Follow some big makeup blogs and websites, and pick up a fashion magazine once in a while to see what’s new and exciting.
+Becoming successful in the makeup industry means staying on top of new and emerging trends.
+This is probably the easiest thing you can do for your makeup career!
+Follow some popular makeup blogs and websites, and pick up a fashion magazine once in a while to see what’s new and exciting.
 Colors and techniques are constantly changing in the beauty world.
 If you know the trends, you’ll be able to keep your business modern and relatable.

 5. Don’t undersell yourself

 Something that many newly educated individuals do: underestimate their worth.
-Be sure that you don’t undervalue your training or your experience—it’s what will get you clients!
+Be sure that you don’t undervalue your training or your experience—those are what will get you paying clients!

-Once you complete your training (and even during!) make sure to frame your certificate and keep it in view.
-If you have clients come to your home, keep it in your workspace.
-When clients can see that you’ve put time, effort, and money into your career, they’ll be more willing to pay for your services.
+Once you complete your makeup training, make sure to frame your certificate and keep it in view.
+If you have clients coming to your home, keep it in your workspace.
+When clients see that you’ve put in the time, effort, and money into your career, they’ll be more willing to pay for your services.

 6. Always be ready

-Especially for freelance makeup artists, this is absolutely essential if you want to receive a full payment at the end of the day.
-If you are late, or if you forget an essential product, you are giving your clients an opportunity to ask for a discount.
+This is especially important for freelance makeup artist jobs, and it is absolutely essential if you want to receive full payment at the end of the day.
+If you are late or forget an essential product, you are giving your clients an opportunity to ask for a discount.
 What’s worse, they might feel inclined to leave you a bad review online.

 If you’re always ready to go then you know you’re doing your best.
 A simple way to make sure you’re always prepared is to create a checklist.
 Before any consultation or makeup application, go over your checklist.
 Be sure you have the essentials, be sure to factor in your travel time, and look presentable!